Honey Bee Swarm Removal

 If you had 50-100K insects descend down your chimney – would you let them stay?

-If the bees are concealed in a roof, wall or chimney void, they might be safe to leave in place.
+Honey bees concealed in attics, walls or chimney voids might be safe to leave in place.

 Where they do invade a home, the consequences can be horrific.